-Despite all you may have heard about the barely-out-of-high-school techie crowd in Silicon Valley, the folks most likely to start their own business are in midlife.
+Despite all you may have heard about the barely-out-of-high-school techie crowd in Silicon Valley, the folks most likely to start a franchise are in midlife.

 Related: 9 Key Questions To Ask Franchisors